SurfaceAI/surfaceai/README.md

     excerpt: "Automatisierte Bestimmung"
     ---

 `layout` defines the theme page layout.
 [Minimal Mistakes Layouts](https://mmistakes.github.io/minimal-mistakes/docs/layouts/#splash-page-layout).
+It can be set in the front matter or in __config.yml_.
 The rest is optional.
+A layout defines the structure and appearance of a page.
+It is therefore sufficient to write the content of a page in a simple Markdown or html file.

 The main page is an _index.md_ or _index.html_ file.